Top 8 AI Trends to Look For in 2024

 How is AI expected to affect the workforce and productivity?

 There are two different viewpoints.
 Some experts regard AI as a serious threat to human jobs and expect even terminating some of them from a short-term perspective.
 Others are more optimistic about that and say AI will increase productivity and will positively affect work-life balance giving people more time for themselves.
+The result will highly depend on new regulations and AI restrictions they will set as the lack of control may have negative outcomes.

 How useful was this post?

 Average rating 5 / 5.
-Vote count: 1
+Vote count: 2

 No votes so far!
 Be the first to rate this post.